14 The Shambles

-14 The Shambles is a historic building in York, England.
+14 The Shambles is a historic building on The Shambles in York, England.
 Grade II* listed, part of the structure dates to the early 19th century, but also features parts of an earlier structure.
 An alteration and extension was made in the 20th century.

-As of 2020, the building and its neighbour No. 13 were occupied by The Earl Grey Tea Rooms.
+As of 2026, the building and its neighbour No. 13 are occupied by The Earl Grey Tea Rooms.